It came out of nowhere

 Untitled watercolour from Hilma af Klint’s On the Viewing of Flowers and Trees.
 Deep ink-blue profusion, central pale pink dot — clear as a planet.

 The old fairy ballad, Tam Lin.
 Especially as sung to me by a dear musician friend.
-Awoke slowly this morning, the melody guiding me.
+I awake slowly, the melody guiding me.

 On Giving Up, Adam Phillips.
 Essay published on London Review of Books.